rinu143/forge.ai/replit.md

 - Set up development workflow
 - Implemented authentication system:
   - Created AuthContext for user session management
-  - Built LoginView and RegisterView components
+  - Built LoginView and RegisterView components with matching UI design
+  - Added Forge AI branding and logo to auth pages
+  - Integrated dark mode toggle on login/register pages
   - Added user info display and logout in Sidebar
   - Protected routes - users must authenticate before accessing main features
   - User data stored in browser localStorage
+  - Consistent styling with grid background and gradient effects

 ## Running the Project
 The project runs automatically via the configured workflow using `npm run dev`.
 The application is accessible through the Replit webview on port 5000.